Incoming & Prospective Students & Families

 If I have a question about transportation to school, such as bus passes, whom should I contact?
 Call the Seattle School District transportation office at 206-252-0900.
 If you have a question more specific to Ballard High School, please call your student’s assigned assistant principal.

 When and where is the first PTSA meeting?
-The first general PTSA meeting is Thursday, October 17, 2024 at 7 p.m in the BHS Library.
+The first general PTSA meeting is in September and will be held in the BHS Library or the Performing Arts Center (PAC).
 Please be sure to sign up for communication from the PTSA for announcements and further information.

 If I want to get involved with PTSA right away or if I want to volunteer for school projects, whom should I contact?
-Contact the PTSA volunteer coordinator Joy Das Gupta at volunteer.ballardhs@gmail.com for volunteer opportunities.
+Contact the PTSA volunteer coordinator volunteer.ballardhs@gmail.com for volunteer opportunities.

 Is there a fee to join PTSA?
-Membership is $15/person.
 People interested in joining can do so online on the PTSA page.
 There will also be a membership form sent home in the PTSA packet the first week of school.
 Scholarships are available.

 Where can I find out about upcoming PTSA activities?
 We encourage you to sign up for the PTSA newsletter, which lists important announcements regarding PTSA, school activities, and the Daily Bulletin.
 You can sign up and find more information on the PTSA webpages.